wondasom/LottoNumberGenerator/README.md

 Until now, she won 3 dollars but I don't lose hope and I WILL NOT.
 This is my tiny gift for her.

-Turns out another friend of mine is also a regular Eurojackpot buyer.
+Feature
+- Korean Lotto number generator(5 numbers out of 45)
-I added a component to pick five correct numbers out of 50 and two bonus numbers out of 10.
+- European Eurojackpot number generator(5 numbers out of 50, 2 numbers out of 10)